-Senators are assigned by a Committee on Assignments, which includes the President Pro Tempore as Chair, the Lt.
+Senators are assigned by a Committee on Assignments, with the President Pro Tempore as Chair, the Lt.
 Governor, and three additional members appointed by the President Pro Tempore.
-This committee appoints the Chairperson, Vice Chairperson, and membership of all Standing Committees.
+This committee appoints the Chairperson, Vice Chairperson and membership of all Standing Committees.
 Any change in committee membership must be authorized by a unanimous vote of this committee.
-(Senate Rule 47c)
+(Senate Rule 47(c))

 Evaluations of committee assignments diverged greatly in the interviews, depending on the legislator's position and allegiances.
-Those who approve of the current arrangement and those who object were about evenly divided in LWVAL interviews, which aimed for balance between leaders and non-leaders.
+Those who approve of the current arrangement and those who object were about evenly divided in our interviews, which, of course, aimed for balance between leaders and non-leaders.